 Alan Gilbert’s replacement should be a woman.
 It’s time.

 In Bachtrack’s 2014 year-end round-up of classical music statistics (check out the full infographic here), the editors noted only four women among the top 100 busiest conductors last year, with the incomparable Marin Alsop as the lone female representative in the top 50.
-As for most-performed female composers, only one placed in the top 150 — Sofia Gubaidulina, ranking at 132 — with the fifth most-performed, Sally Beamish, coming in way down at 260th place.
+As for most-performed women composers, only one placed in the top 150 — Sofia Gubaidulina, ranking at 132 — with the fifth most-performed, Sally Beamish, coming in way down at 260th place.

 Bachtrack draws these statistics just from the events it posts on its site — 25,000 in 2014, the site states — so not every single classical event in the world has contributed to these calculations.
 Nonetheless, the numbers point to a frustrating pattern of underrepresentation for women in the classical music industry.

-Female performers aren’t as lacking, though this phenomenon is a recent one.
-Orchestras only began instituting blind auditions in the ’70s, and some famous research by economists Cecilia Rouse and Claudia Goldin (from Princeton and Harvard, respectively — so you know it’s legit) found that behind-the-screen auditions were pretty much entirely responsible for the significant increase in female orchestral hires from 1970-1996.
+Women performers aren’t as lacking, though this phenomenon is a recent one.
+Orchestras only began instituting blind auditions in the ’70s, and some famous research by economists Cecilia Rouse and Claudia Goldin (from Princeton and Harvard, respectively — so you know it’s legit) found that behind-the-screen auditions were pretty much entirely responsible for the significant increase in women orchestral hires from 1970-1996.
 Even so, sexism in orchestral auditions hasn’t disappeared: a French horn friend of mine was recently advised to remove her shoes before entering the audition room, so the telltale clacking of high-heels wouldn’t adversely affect her score.

 And yet, I’ve never performed a piece by a woman composer, and only once been in an ensemble led by a woman conductor, during my four years as a student here.